mrstefangrimm/No3/Instructable/instructions.md

 ![addgatingplatform](./addgatingplatform.jpg)

 To build the Gating assembly, attach the *LMXIP-GatingBottom* to the *LMXIP-Front* with two screws M2 x l10 mm.
-Plug-in a *LnR-Actuator* and add the *LMXIP-GatingTop*.
+Plug-in the LnR-Actuator and add the *LMXIP-GatingTop*.
 Fixate it with two screws M2x l10.
 Add the *Cmn-GatingPlatform* and fixate it with a screw M2 x l10 mm.

 ## Step 8:  Add the Micro Controller

 ![mountedmicrocontroller](./mountedmicrocontroller.jpg)

-Use four *LMXIP-CPUDistanceRing* to mount the Arduino on the *LMXIP-Front* and fixate it with  four screws M2 x l10 mm.
+Use four *LMXIP-CPUDistanceRing* to mount the Arduino on the front panel and fixate it with  four screws M2 x l10 mm.
 Attach the Adafruit Servo Shield.

 Connect the servos to the servo  shield in this order: Rotary (short cable) Lower, Upper, Gating.
 Longitudinal (long cable) Lower, Upper, Gating.